tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 end
 ```

-In the next step the source is fetch from the Tigris bucket:
+In the next step the system fetches the source from the Tigris bucket:

 ```elixir
 defp fetch_from_source(conn, _) do